semiotproject/building-simulator/README.md

-# Table with a description of the file config.properties.
+# Table with a description of config.properties file.

 | Key        | Description       |
 | :-------------: | :-------------: |